What is the Oasis Analysis and why is it important?

 What have you seen other partners do during a process analysis that doesn’t work?

-We’ve been at this a long time, almost 30 years, and have seen just about every type of small/mid-market implementation over that time period.
+We’ve been at this a long time, over 30 years, and have seen just about every type of small/mid-market implementation over that time period.
 We have listened to our customers over time (and this includes all of their experiences with implementations) and today they are telling us they want clear visibility… transparency.

 They want as accurate a picture as possible.